miguelalvinflores/jazzify/README.md

    * PostgreSQL is a relational database management system emphasizing extensibility and SQL compliance.
 3. _Python_
    * web applications can send and retrieve data from a server asynchronously without interfering with the display and behaviour of the existing page.
+4. Internet Archive API
+   * The Internet Archive is an American digital library with the stated mission of "universal access to all knowledge".
+It provides free public access to collections of digitized materials, including websites, software applications/games, music, movies/videos, moving images, and millions of books.
+This is the source of the media files.

 ### **Frontend**